 Our Sports Complex

-With the addition of the School’s new Sports Complex, sponsored by Vodacom, tennis is now also a part of our Physical Education program.
-The girls are thrilled to be getting on the court and are having a lot of fun as they develop their tennis skills.
+With the addition of the School’s new sports complex, tennis, volleyball, and yoga are now also a part of our physical education program.
+The girls are thrilled to be getting on the court and are having a lot of fun as they develop their skills.

 Our Sports and Fitness Program